 | Fashion | 0.04% |

-Animals and sports content tops the chart because those niches generate emotional reactions.
-People reply to a cute dog photo or a controversial take about their team.
-Beauty and fashion sit at the bottom because X's text-first format is a poor fit for content that relies on visuals.
+Animals and sports lead because those niches reliably trigger emotional reactions.
+People reply to a cute dog photo or a take about their team.
+Beauty and fashion sit at the bottom because X's text-first format is a poor match for content built around visuals.

-The surprise is technology at 0.08%.
-You'd expect tech to perform better on a platform full of tech professionals.
-But tech accounts tend to attract large, passive follower bases.
-Many tech creators have inflated follower counts from the earlier Twitter era and haven't maintained active communities.
-The ones who do engage actively in their niche, though, easily clear 0.5-1.0%.
+Technology at 0.08% is the real surprise.
+You'd expect tech to perform better on a platform full of tech professionals, but tech accounts tend to accumulate large, passive follower bases.
+Many of them inherited inflated counts from the earlier Twitter era and never rebuilt active communities around the new content.
+The tech creators who actually participate in their niche's conversations clear 0.5-1.0% comfortably.

 Engagement by Calculation Method